-The SAE form must be signed and dated by the Investigator.
-Information about investigational products must not be disclosed to the blinded evaluator.
-If the initial 24-hour SAE report does not contain full information or if it is made without using the SAE module/form the fully completed and signed SAE module/form shall be sent to the Sponsor.
+The SAE form must be signed and dated by the treating Investigator.
+If the initial 24-hour SAE report does not contain full information or if it is made without using the SAE form the fully completed and signed SAE form shall be e-mailed or faxed to the Sponsor.
 A copy of the fully completed SAE form shall be kept at the site.